kerrianlc/Sinkhorn/results/README.md

 * euclidian_plots.png : The sinkhorn gradient descent using euclidian cost function.
 * manifold_aware_plots.png : The sinkhorn gradient descent using euclidian backward modified cost function.
+* graph_data.png : shows the Graph data used for the backward manifold aware vector field.